 * Click here for rating key

 Chopmist Charlie's Restaurant Review: Don't expect to be wowed by any of the preparations at this basic New England seafood restaurant.
 It’s a matter of choosing to have the main attraction baked, broiled or fried, and it's best to stick to the standards.
-You can't go wrong with the fish ‘n’ chips, stuffies (stuffed clams), calamari or chowder (including the clear, Rhode Island variety).
-That said, there are more salad choices than you might expect, including Caesar, beet, and dinner portions topped with steak and blue cheese or scallops and bacon.
+You can't go wrong with the fish ‘n’ chips, stuffies (stuffed clams), calamari or chowder (the creamy white New England style or the clear Rhode Island Quahog chowder).
+That said, there are more salad choices than you might expect including Caesar, beet and dinner portions topped with steak and blue cheese or scallops and bacon.
+For dessert, give the bread pudding a go.
 Due to its location on Jamestown's main drag, Narragansett Avenue, it can get pretty busy in the summertime and on weekends, though we find better luck getting a table here on hot summer nights, when diners flock to other nearby restaurants that, unlike Charlie's, have outdoor seating.
-The expansive bar is a destination in itself, and the menu is a distinct step up from pub grub; the quaint and comfortable nautical setting will still make you feel like you're "dining out" rather than grabbing a quick bite.
+The expansive bar is a destination in itself, and the menu is a distinct step up from pub grub.
+You can get a sandwich for under $10, and they serve a quartet of hot dogs and condiments on a platter if you really want to go lowbrow.
+But the quaint and comfortable nautical setting will still make you feel like you're "dining out" rather than grabbing a quick bite.